 We begin to see then why the symbol of the prostitute is so apt.
-Sin is infidelity towards our Maker, causing us to want to cover our nakedness, and fornication is the wilful repetition of that infidelity, explicitly in the sexual domain.
-‘Against you, you only, have I sinned and done what was evil in your sight,’ David confesses.
-Advanced though it is in technology and scientific knowledge, western civilisation has reduced itself to an obsession with sexual intercourse outside marriage.
-It has erected on sexual freedom an entire counter-religion, an entire philosophy of personal identity, rights and self-fulfilment.
+Sin is infidelity towards our Maker, causing us to want to hide our nakedness, and fornication is the wilful repetition of that infidelity, explicitly in the sexual domain.
+‘Against you, you only, have I sinned and done what was evil in your sight,’ David confessed after his adultery.
+Advanced though it is in technology and scientific knowledge, western civilisation has reduced itself to an obsession with sexual intercourse, and erected around it an entire counter-religion, an entire philosophy of personal identity, rights and self-fulfilment.
+Self-gratification is valued more highly than bringing up a family.
 Even motor cars are marketed with images of sexual Eden.

-what do you mean that you dress in scarlet,
+what do you mean by dressing in scarlet,

-that you adorn yourself with ornaments of gold,
+by adorning yourself with ornaments of gold,

-that you enlarge your eyes with paint?
+by enlarging your eyes with paint?